mattheworiordan/capybara-screenshot/README.md

 -------------------

 A simple Rails 3.1 example application has been set up at [https://github.com/mattheworiordan/capybara-screenshot-test-rails-3.1](https://github.com/mattheworiordan/capybara-screenshot-test-rails-3.1)
-Git clone the app, and then run Cucumber `rake cucumber` or RSpec `rspec spec/**/*_spec.rb` and expect failures.
+Git clone the app, and then run Cucumber `rake cucumber`, RSpec `rspec spec/**/*_spec.rb` and Minitest `rake test` and expect intentional failures.
-Then check the tmp/capybara folder for the automatic screen shots generated from failed tests.
+Now check the tmp/capybara folder for the automatic screen shots generated from failed tests.

 Repository
 ----------